denzp/rust-inline-cuda-tutorial/chapter-1/README.md

 Here, the `sqrtf64` call will be translated to a `sqrt.rn.f64` PTX instruction.

 The approach looks quite okay, but it's not really so nice as it might look like.
-NVPTX target doesn't support all the intrinsics that LLVM provides us.
-The next code can't be compiled:
+NVPTX target doesn't support all the intrinsics that LLVM declares.
+For example, the next code can't be compiled:

 ``` rust
 extern "rust-intrinsic" {